needly/dgoods/example_usage.md

 #### purchasing a listing

-Finally to make a purchase, a user sends EOS to the dgoods contract with a memo in the form of "batch_id,to_acount".
+Finally to make a purchase, a user sends LNX to the dgoods contract with a memo in the form of "batch_id,to_acount".
 That is, you may buy on behalf of others as long as you specify which account you want the dgood to be transfered to -- of course in most cases the `to_account` will be your account.

-Using a shorthand for EOS transfers built into cleos:
+Using a shorthand for LNX transfers built into cleos:

 ```
-cleos transfer buyeracct dgood.token "2.0000 EOS" "0,buyeracct" -p buyeracct
+cleos transfer buyeracct dgood.token "2.00000000 LNX" "0,buyeracct" -p buyeracct
 ```